Volunteers resources page

 For questions, or to submit signed, completed field documents: please contact us at alison (a) conservationnw.org

-I-90 SNOQUALMIE PASS SNOW TRACKERS - We have now conducted 6 successful seasons of snowtracking along transects in the I-90 corridor.
-Training and leadership is provided annually by the Wilderness Awareness School, and each fall we begin our recruiting for the next season.
+I-90 Snoqualmie Pass snow trackers: Training and leadership is provided annually by the Wilderness Awareness School, and each fall we begin recruiting for the next season.